intelowlproject/docs/docs/GreedyBear/Usage.md

 ```

 The available query parameters are:

 - query (required): either an IP address or a SHA-256 hash of a command or a sequence of commands to search for
 - include_similar (optional): when present, returns related command sequences from the same cluster

 Notes:

 - When generating a SHA-256 hash to query a multi-line command sequence, ensure you join all command lines with a newline character (`\n`) before calculating the hash.
 This matches our internal hashing method which uses Python's `"\n".join(sequence)` function.
 - For the `include_similar` parameter to work, `CLUSTER_COWRIE_COMMAND_SEQUENCES` must be enabled in the `env_file`.

 This "Command Sequence" API is protected through authentication.
 Please reach out [Matteo Lodi](https://twitter.com/matte_lodi) or another member of [The Honeynet Project](https://twitter.com/ProjectHoneynet) if you are interested in gain access to this API.

 If you would like to leverage this API without the need of writing even a line of code and together with a lot of other awesome tools, consider using [IntelOwl](https://github.com/intelowlproject/IntelOwl).

+## User management

+### Registration

+_WARNING_ This functionality has been removed from the v.1.5.0 onwards because it was not used.
+In case you need it, please ask it and we re-add it to the project.

+Since Greedybear v1.1.0 we added a Registration Page that can be used to manage Registration requests when providing GreedyBear as a Service.

+After an user registration, an email is sent to the user to verify their email address.
+If necessary, there are buttons on the login page to resend the verification email and to reset the password.

+Once the user has verified their email, they would be manually vetted before being allowed to use the GreedyBear platform.
+The registration requests would be handled in the Django Admin page by admins.
+If you have GreedyBear deployed on an AWS instance you can use the SES service.

+In a development environment the emails that would be sent are written to the standard output.

+### Amazon SES

+If you like, you could use Amazon SES for sending automated emails.

+First, you need to configure the environment variable `AWS_SES` to `True` to enable it.
+Then you have to add some credentials for AWS: if you have GreedyBear deployed on the AWS infrastructure, you can use IAM credentials:
+to allow that just set `AWS_IAM_ACCESS` to `True`.
+If that is not the case, you have to set both `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

+Additionally, if you are not using the default AWS region of us-east-1, you need to specify your `AWS_REGION`.
+You can customize the AWS Region location of you services by changing the environment variable `AWS_REGION`.
+Default is `eu-central-1`.